Complimentary full English breakfast included

-Tables in the restaurant and bar will be spaced two meters apart to allow separation between groups of guests.
-Servers and bartenders will maintain the recommended physical distance from each other and guests where possible, and where this is not possible they will wear masks and gloves.
-Table service will remain the norm, with staff wearing protective masks and gloves as necessary, and keeping a safe distance in line with current Government distancing guidelines.
-Transparent screens have been erected at front desks.
+Tables in the restaurant and bar will continue to be spaced 1-2 meters apart to allow separation between groups of guests.
+Servers and bartenders will maintain the recommended physical distance from each other and guests where possible.
+Table service will remain the norm, with staff wearing protective masks if they wish to.

 In the spa, all of our therapists have completed Barbicide Covid-19 Certifications, giving them an enhanced understanding of infection control in a spa environment, along with best practice guidelines to adhere to.